Health and Safety

 Protection for Children and Vulnerable Adults

 HCV is an organisation primarily for ordinary adults.
-Neither volunteers nor task leaders are required by the organisation to be CRB checked.
-Volunteers between 16 and 18 years old may attend on their own provided a parent or guardian has signed a consent form – please contact the
+Neither volunteers nor task leaders are required by the organisation to have DBS checks.

 The following is the currently adopted imported equal opportunities policy.